5 Microsoft Fabric Changes You Must Prepare For in 2026

 What This Means for Fabric Users

-The Osmos acquisition signals Microsoft's commitment to autonomous data engineering:
+The Osmos acquisition signals Microsoft's commitment to autonomous data engineering — and these capabilities will be integrated into Fabric starting in 2026:

 Spark Autoscale Billing: Pay-As-You-Go Model